-Silicon Graphics and IRIS are registered trademarks, and CASEVision, CHALLENGE, Crimson, Indigo2, IRIS 4D, IRIX, MIPSpro, and POWER CHALLENGE are trademarks of Silicon Graphics, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. VMS and VAX are trademarks of Digital Equipment Corporation.
+Silicon Graphics, the Silicon Graphics logo, and IRIS are registered trademarks, and CASEVision, IRIS 4D, IRIS Power Series, IRIX, Origin2000, and POWER CHALLENGE are trademarks of Silicon Graphics, Inc. MIPS, R4000, R4400, and R8000 are registered trademarks and MIPSpro and R10000 are trademarks of MIPS Technologies, Inc. UNIX is a registered trademark in the United States and other countries, licensed exclusively through X/Open Company, Ltd. VMS and VAX are trademarks of Digital Equipment Corporation.